jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Our rating: ★★★★★ | 😎

+The apple's new payment feature enables you to make payment you without using your card or mobile for payments.

 For payment, Use the Apple Pay app on the watch.
-Tap on "Add Card" to add your debit and credit cards.
-For contactless payment, press the side button twice and keep your watch near the contactless receiver to transfer the amount.
-So you don't require to bring your card and take mobile for payments.
+Navigate to the Apple Pay app and Tap on “Add Card” to add your debit and credit cards.
+To perform a contactless payment, press the side button twice and keep your watch near the contactless receiver to transfer the amount.

 In the messaging app itself, you can send and receive money to your contacts.
 You can see a pay icon in the messaging app.
 Use that for transactions.
 But this feature is available only in the US.